besquared/poolish/docs/storage/storage-logical.md

 harm to the system generally so it might be ok to leave them.
 The garbage collector could come back through to "hot" access paths (maintained by the buffer manager as an atomic counter on the page).
 If a page has a high read to write ratio then it's probably a candidate for merging.
 Since the trunk pages also have these counters the GC can use that information to make decisions as well.
-When the GC merges trunk pages it should reset the read and write counters back to zero in order to "clear" the page and allow new statistics to begin to collect.
+When the GC merges trunk pages it should reset the read and write counters back to zero in order to "clear the page and allow new statistics to begin to collect.

 We know the r/w access ratio of the root, the intermediate nodes, and all of the leaf nodes and their value chains.